LavaMoat/ipfs-registry/README.md

 ## Abstract

-Content addressing used by the IPFS network is a good fit for a package registry as it prevents packages from being tampered with and provides decentralized storage of the package archives.
+Content addressing used by the Inter-Planetary File System (IPFS) network is a good fit for a package registry as it prevents packages from being tampered with and provides decentralized storage of the package archives.

 However, there is a tension between using opaque identifiers and exposing human-friendly references to packages.
 To resolve this we support both types of references so that callers can choose from *tamper proof* in the case of an opaque Content Identifier (CID) or from *tamper protected* in the case of a human-readable package reference.